-At least in situations where you believe the expert “got it wrong” you will likely want to consult with your own expert, especially if you do not have a lot of experience cross examining forensic psychologists (discussed below).
+At least in situations where you believe the expert “got it wrong”, you will likely want to consult with your own expert, especially if you do not have a lot of experience cross examining forensic psychologists (discussed below).

 The first thing you should ask your expert about is whether or not the court appointed expert followed the appropriate protocols/ procedures generally used by experts in the field.

 Your expert can also alert you as to weaknesses in the report, and can even suggest specific questions for cross examination.
-It is even possible to have your expert sit in the courtroom during the direct examination of the expert and give you suggestions for further cross examination (i.e. follow up questions).
+It is even possible to have your expert sit in the courtroom during the direct examination of the expert and give you suggestions for further cross examination (i.e. follow-up questions).